jakutis/directory-hash/README.md

 Lists all paths and their hashes.

+### fix_nonutf8_paths directory replacement

+Renames all paths whose string is not a valid utf8 string by replacing invalid utf8 parts with the `replacement` string.

+### list_nonutf8_paths directory

+Lists all paths whose string is not a valid utf8 string.

 ### update directory all.file < changed.file > all.file

 Checks if files are really existing and changed and adds lines to `all.file`.